prakharsdev/prakharsdev/README.md

 - 👋 Hi, I’m Prakhar Srivastava
-- 👀 I’m interested in NLP and Computer Vision
+- 👀 I’m interested in Data Engineering | Machine Learning
-- 🌱 I’m currently learning AI
+- 🌱 I’m currently working as a Data Engineer
-- 💞️ I’m looking to collaborate on anything related to AI
+- 💞️ I’m looking to collaborate on anything related to Data Engineering or AI
 - 📫 How to reach me https://linktr.ee/PrakharSrivastava

 <!---